Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 _**Figure 9** Rainfall data difference vs minimum distance to gauge from CEH-GEAR (mean of 1 Jan 1970 to 31 Dec 2022)._

-#### 4.1.2 Is there temporal relationship between gridded data differences and the location of the underlying rain gauges?
+#### 4.1.2 Is there temporal relationship between gridded data differences and the distances to gauge or altitude?

 There has been a gradual reduction in the number of gauges in the Upper Severn (_fourth panel_ of **Figure 10**) and this has coincided with a slight jump in the variability of the difference between CEH-GEAR & HadUK-Grid in Plynlimon and to a lesser extent Abermule (_second panel_ of **Figure 10**).
 No pattern or change in min dist to gauge was shown in Dolwen.